Difference Between Classical And Instrumental Conditioning

 Introduction: The Foundation of Learning

 Learning, at its core, is the process of acquiring new knowledge, behaviors, or skills through experience.
+They represent two distinct yet interconnected pathways through which associations are formed, influencing our behaviors in profound ways.
 Both classical and instrumental conditioning are powerful learning mechanisms that shape our responses to the environment.
-They represent two distinct yet interconnected pathways through which associations are formed, influencing our behaviors in profound ways.
 Classical conditioning focuses on involuntary responses, associating a neutral stimulus with a naturally occurring one, while instrumental conditioning emphasizes voluntary behaviors and their consequences.

 Classical Conditioning: Learning Through Association

 Then, a neutral stimulus (NS), which initially produces no specific response, is repeatedly paired with the UCS.
-Through repeated pairings, the NS becomes a conditioned stimulus (CS), eliciting a response similar to the UCR, now called the conditioned response (CR).
+Even so, through repeated pairings, the NS becomes a conditioned stimulus (CS), eliciting a response similar to the UCR, now called the conditioned response (CR).
 In Pavlov's experiment, the bell (NS) became the CS after repeated pairings with the food (UCS), eventually causing salivation (CR) even without the presence of food.

 Key elements of classical conditioning: